Racism in Japan: Other groups

-The Burakumin group within Japan is ethnically Japanese; however, they are considered of lower status and lower class standing in comparison to other ethnicities in Japan.
-They worked as primarily farmers and were considered peasants on the social hierarchy pyramid.
-Post-World War, the Burakumin group was heavily dissociated from society as the abolishment of the feudal caste system did not put an end to the social discrimination that they faced within restricting housing systems; movements and protests have been maintained throughout the years as they fight to receive and equal status as their peers in regard to access to certain educational, housing, and social benefits and citizenship rights.
-In order to gain attention to the problems and injustices that they experience, groups such as the militant style, Buraka Liberation League, which uses presentations and speaking to prove and explain their frustrations to a panel.
+The Burakumin (部落民, "hamlet people") group within Japan is ethnically Japanese; however, they are considered of lower status in comparison to other ethnicities in Japan.
+They were primarily associated with occupations considered unclean, such as executioners, undertakers, butchers, tanners, and slaughterhouse workers.
+As an outcaste group, they were subject to restrictions on movement, marriage, and clothing.
+Despite the elimination of the feudal caste system during the Meiji Restoration, buraku communities continued to face employment discrimination and poor living standards.
+Prominent advocacy groups include the Buraku Liberation League and its predecessor, the Suiheisha.

 Representation of black people in Japanese media, such as anime, has been subject to criticism.

 Instances of harassment, hate speech and discrimination targeting Russians living in Japan were reported after Russian invasion of Ukraine.
 Foreign Minister Yoshimasa Hayashi condemned human rights abuses against Russians that took place.

 In January 2024, three foreign-born residents in Japan sued the national and local governments, alleging racial profiling through illegal police questioning.
 The plaintiffs asserted that they experienced repeated distress from police questioning based on their appearance and ethnicity, which they claimed violated the constitution.
 They sought recognition of the illegality of racial profiling and 3 million yen ($20,250) in damages each.
 The lawsuit emerged during a surge in foreign workers in Japan and discussions on Japanese identity.